-Several years ago, a groupwomen sat around a dining room table discussing the plight of Kallahs whose weddings were fast approaching and yet,
+Several years ago, a group of women sat around a dining room table discussing the plight of Kallahs whose weddings were fast approaching and yet,

 supposed to be one of the most joyous times of their lives.
 They were determined to think of a solution.

-Everyone would purchase “their” items and drop them off at a designated “drop off house”.
-From there it would be delivered to the Kallah’s house
+would purchase “their” items and drop them off at a designated “drop off house”.
+From there it would be delivered to the Kallah’s house and VOILA!